 - Light rum

 Cream of coconut is coconut cream combined with sugar.
-It’s normally in a can or plastic bottle and can be found in the cocktail aisle or section of the grocery store.
+It’s normally in a can or plastic bottle and typically is found in the cocktail aisle or section of your grocery store.

 The non-alcoholic version of this cocktail is just as delicious and flavorful.
-Simply substitute extra pineapple juice (or even water!) for the rum.
+Simply substitute extra pineapple juice for the rum.